Prag8855/aab/content/guides/tipping.md

 Date_created: 2023-03-14
 ---

 In Germany, **tipping is optional**.
 There are no rules and everyone tips differently.
-This guide you an idea of how people *usually* tip.
-The answers come from service workers I interviewed.
+This guide explains how people *usually* tip.

+{% include "blocks/_tableOfContents.html" %}

 {% include "blocks/_tipJar.html"%}

-{% include "blocks/_tableOfContents.html" %}

 ## Tipping in restaurants